Principal Investigator

 Project

 Sterile shellfish are desired in the aquaculture industry because of their high flesh quality, fast growth rates, low risk of genetically contaminating native populations, and low probability of becoming invasive species.
 However, the prevailing technique for producing sterile shellfish — ploidy manipulation — is time-consuming and inefficient.
-The researchers are addressing the need for a better sterilization method, which involves: 1) Establishing a more thorough understanding of the Pacific oyster’s (Crassostrea gigas) germ cell line, which is responsible for gamete production, and 2) Testing methods to block development of these germ cells.
-The research team aims to improve shellfish aquaculture’s sustainability and efficiency through this alternative sterilization method.
+The researchers addressed the need for a better sterilization method, which involved: 1) establishing a more thorough understanding of the Pacific oyster’s (Crassostrea gigas) germ cell line, which is responsible for gamete production, and 2) testing methods to block development of these germ cells.
+The research team aimed to improve shellfish aquaculture’s sustainability and efficiency through this alternative sterilization method.